FabianVegaA/crowd_cellular_automata/README.md

 # Crowd cellular automata

-This is an experiment about cellular automatas that it simulate a people crowd talking
+This is an experiment about cellular automatas that it simulate a people crowd talking.

+---
+## Intentions of the project
+This is a project where the intention is to experiment with the idea of simulating a "people crowd talking".
+The hypothesis is that in this situation could pattern arose on the words when all want to communicate talking incoherent word.

+> This is an open-source project, open to any that want to add new configurations, features, or experiment with this cellular automata.
+---
 ## Details of the algorithm

 The first that do the algorithm is create a intance of  the `WordMutator` with the next configurations: